dhondta/bots-scheduler/docs/jobs.md

 <p align="center"><img src="img/job_censys-hosts-ports-check.png" alt="Censys - Hosts and open ports check"></p>

-!!! note "API ID and secret required"
+!!! warning "API ID and secret required"

     This job requires that you subscribe on [Censys](https://censys.io/) and that you ask for an API identifier and secret.